 Today’s modern medicine practices offer some amazing and life-saving techniques and inventions.
 One of these amazing creations is called an inferior vena cava filter, or IVC.
-So, what exactly is this filter and how can it help people and why are patients filing IVC filter lawsuits against their manufacturers?
+So, what exactly is this filter and how can it help people and why are patients filing lawsuits with an IVC filter fracture lawyer against their manufacturers?

 The IVC is a tiny apparatus used on one of the largest veins in the entire body.
 The inferior vena cava is a huge vein that carries blood from the lower parts of the body up to the right atrium of the heat and then on to the lungs.
 It is located to the right of the midline and close to the spinal cord area.
 This vein is critical to a person’s ability to live and function.
 Without the proper use of this vein, a person would not be able to thrive or live.